IBM-Cloud/serverless-image-processor/README.md

 ## Deploy the project

+> The scripts do not check permissions.
+You must ensure you have the right permissions:
+> - to create service instances,
+> - to create Cloud Functions namespaces (you need to be an Administrator on the Functions service)

 1. To run the following scripts, make sure to install:
    * [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli)
    * Cloud Object Storage plugin.
 Install it with `ibmcloud plugin install cloud-object-storage`.